QusayMounir/KidsApp/README.md

-# the app is not in release mode
+# The app is not on release
 # open the .sln file on Visual Studio